prajivinn/prajivinn.github.io/_posts/2023-12-31-Impact-of-funding-and-funding-rounds-on-startup-growth.md

 | /organization/flipkart | Flipkart | http://www.flipkart.com |	E-Commerce & Online Shopping | 3151140000 | operating | IND | 19 | Bangalore |

 <br>
-The highest funding amount is attributed to Flipkart, a notable leader in the industry, aligning with its substantial financial requirements and prominence.
+The highest funding amount is attributed to Flipkart, a well known e-commerce platform in the industry, aligning with its substantial financial requirements and prominence.

 <br>
 #### Finding least funded company